ausd-io/ausd/doc/standards/ecash-alias.md

 ## Recommended Usage

-It is recommended that user facing applications interpret the ".xec" extension to indicate an eCash Alias.
+It is recommended that user facing applications interpret the ".xec" extension to indicate an ausCash Alias.
 For example, if a user wishes to send XEC to someone based on their Alias, they could enter the Alias with .xec extension (eg. "myalias.xec") into the "To:" field in the wallet.
-The wallet software would then send the XEC to the appropriate address by looking it up in the index of Aliases and the associated eCash addresses.
+The wallet software would then send the XEC to the appropriate address by looking it up in the index of Aliases and the associated ausCash addresses.

 ## Known risks